shreyanshg2010/Low-Level-Design/Car Rental System.md

 We have four main Actors in our system:

-**Receptionist**: Mainly responsible for adding and modifying vehicles and workers.
+1.**Receptionist**: Mainly responsible for adding and modifying vehicles and workers.
 Receptionists can also reserve vehicles.
-**Member**: All members can search the catalog, as well as reserve, pick-up, and return a vehicle.
+2.**Member**: All members can search the catalog, as well as reserve, pick-up, and return a vehicle.
-**System**: Mainly responsible for sending notifications about overdue vehicles, canceled reservation, etc.
-**Worker**: Mainly responsible for taking care of a returned vehicle and updating the vehicle log.
+3.**System**: Mainly responsible for sending notifications about overdue vehicles, canceled reservation, etc.						4.**Worker**: Mainly responsible for taking care of a returned vehicle and updating the vehicle log.

 Here are the top use cases of the Car Rental System:
 **Add/Remove/Edit vehicle:** To add, remove or modify a vehicle.